 We take your privacy very seriously.
 We've taken the following measures to ensure the privacy of individuals in the ICU.
 Our privacy protections include the following:

 - Access to hospital information is limited to people with hospital authorization.

 - All information is electronically encrypted before it's sent over phone lines.

 - Doctors use a secure identification number as an electronic signature when ordering treatments.

 - Information is not released to anyone other than those providing medical care.

 - No temporary or permanent recording is made from any camera or microphone.

 - Patient information is only transferred to and from the eWATCH center over private phone lines.

 Overnight visitors to the ICU

-When you are visiting a friend or loved one in the ICU/PCU, we ask that you remember our visitor guidelines are designed to provide patients with the best setting for their recovery and renewal.
-An important part of that treatment is allowing patients the proper time and environment to rest and promote healing.
-For this reason, visitors are not allowed to stay overnight in ICU/PCU patient rooms.
-However, there are a variety of hotel accommodations located near our hospitals for friends and family who wish to stay close by.
+We ask your loved ones to remember that our visitor guidelines are designed to provide you with the best setting for your recovery.
+An important part of that treatment is allowing you the proper time and environment to rest and promote healing.
+For this reason, visitors are not allowed to stay overnight in ICU or PCU patient rooms.